mknx/smarthome/plugins/onewire/index.md

 ---
 title: 1-Wire Plugin
+layout: default
 summary: Plugin to monitor sensor information on a 1-Wire bus
-uid: onewire
 created: 2011-04-08T20:59:34+0200
 changed: 2011-04-08T20:59:34+0200
-type: page
-category: Plugin
-tags:
-- Plugin
-- 1-Wire
 ---

 Requirements
 ============
 This plugin needs an running owserver from owfs.
-I've tested owfs-2.7p34 and owfs-2.8p15.
+I have tested owfs-2.7p34 and owfs-2.8p15.

 Hint: to run the owserver as non root.
 You have to add a udev rule for the usb busmasters.
 <pre># /etc/udev/rules.d/80-smarthome.rules